 Message Persistence

-Message Persistence allows you to store all messages as they're published.
-The primary use case is to allow a device to retrieve messages that were published while that device was offline, but there are many other use cases as well.
-You can configure message retention for several different limited periods or for unlimited time.
+Message Persistence allows you to store messages as they are published.
+The primary use case is retrieving messages that were published while a device was offline, though there are many others.
+You can configure message retention for specific periods or for unlimited time.

 Network interruptions

-When a message is published, it's stored using the channel name and the message's publish timetoken which you can use to retrieve, delete or annotate.
+When a message is published, it is stored with the channel name and the message’s publish timetoken.
+You can use this information to retrieve, delete, or annotate messages.

 You can retrieve the following:

-To retain a message, you'll need to enable Message Persistence for the given API Key in the Admin Portal.
-You may also want to configure the duration of the retention, whether you want to enable Delete-From-History and whether you want to retain Presence Events.
-Once configured, Message Persistence is enabled for all the channels that belong to the API Key.
+To retain a message, make sure Message Persistence is enabled for the target keyset in the Admin Portal.
+You may also configure the retention duration, enable Delete-From-History, and choose whether to retain Presence events.
+Once configured, Message Persistence is enabled for all channels in the keyset.

 Immutable message retention